AdityaBansal114/skywalk/README.md

-# FurnishCare - Demo Version
+# Furnish Care - Demo Version

 A simplified demo version of the subscription-based furniture care service application.